tonyx/Sharpino/README.md

 ## News/Updates

+- Version 6.2.3 Improved L2 cache.
+Instad of caching Task, now full objects are cached in L2.
 - A [video](https://youtu.be/bXA4-Y589sQ) of a scalable architectural solution using Blazor/Webassebly/Azure functions using Sharpino

 - Version 6.2.2.
 Added getAllFilteredAggregateStatesUnskippedErrorsAsync which fails if an aggregate read fails for instance duet to an upcast failure or any other reason.
 Use case: you evolve an aggregate and upcast, then you want to reload all the aggregates, you get a failure and so you fix it.
 Previously getAllFilteredAggregateStatesAsync would have returned the other aggregates and silently ignored the failure of the upcasting of the current aggregate.
 Now it fails,